The Loan Process

 This is the first step in your loan process and it should include your basic income, asset and employment information.
 This is only the first step in the process and the documentation we request will be required for your initial loan approval.

 You can submit your application on-line through our secure server.
 Go to our home page and click on the “Apply Now” link.
 Complete as much information as possible and submit.
-If you prefer a paper application, there is a basic loan application form under the FORMS link for the paper application.
+If you prefer a paper application, we can send you a basic loan application.
 This can also be used as a worksheet to help you organize your information, making the on-line application a more streamline process.
-If needed, we can have a phone conservation and I can complete your application by phone.
+If needed, we can have a phone conservation or we can meet in person if you prefer.

 Request for Documentation

 In the “Loan Information” section of this site you can find a basic checklist of the items required for most VA loan approvals.
 Your particular situation may require additional information and upon our review, those additional items will be requested from you.
 Your DD-214 (Final Discharge) is a required item and should be one of the first items you submit so we can verify your military service and obtain your Certificate of Eligibility.
-This can be done early by submitting your request under the Request form on VALender.com home page.
+This can be done early by submitting your DD214 through your “MY ACCOUNT”.

-Once you are in contract to purchase a home, you will be sent the initial disclosures required by law and you will be asked to sign and return these disclosures with your signed intent to proceed.
+Once you are in contract to purchase a home, you will be sent the initial disclosures required by law and you will be asked to electronically sign these disclosures through our secure DocUSign.
 It is urgent that these items be signed and returned in a timely manner.
 There are some verifications that need your signatures to be sent out and returned so these need to get started as early as possible.
-We will communicate with your Realtor and the title company you have selected to keep everyone informed.
+We will communicate with your Realtor and the title company you have selected to keep everyone

 The Verification Process